 It's worth noting that our study hinges on the assumption that organizational participants have access to transparent information about how others allocate their attention.
-Observability underlies the formation of "socially endogenous inferences" (Zuckerman 2012) upon which we base our theorizing and facilitates the emergence of stigmergic coordination - i.e., "implicit coordination mediated by changes to a shared work product" (Rezgui and Crowston 2018, p.
+Observability underlies the formation of socially endogenous inferences (Zuckerman 2012) upon which we base our theorizing and facilitates the emergence of stigmergic coordination-that is, "implicit coordination mediated by changes to a shared work product" (Rezgui and Crowston 2018, p.
 1; Moffett et al. 2021).
-This feature of our study reveals an important implication for the debate on the micro-structural approach to organization design, insofar as "we would expect the process of search for new forms of organizing to stabilize around clusters of complementary solutions" (Puranam 2018: 155).
-In particular, we show that the transparency of attention constitutes a valuable complementary solution to task allocation via self-selection, because it provides the necessary informational cues for participants to coordinate their effort, and thus for attention networks to self-organize and dynamically emerge in organizations.
+This feature of our study reveals an important implication for the debate on the microstructural approach to organization design insofar as "we would expect the process of search for new forms of organizing to stabilize around clusters of complementary solutions" (Puranam 2018, p.
+155).
+In particular, we show that the transparency of attention constitutes a valuable complementary solution to task allocation via self-selection because it provides the necessary informational cues for participants to coordinate their effort and, thus, for attention networks to self-organize and dynamically emerge in organizations.

-We introduced the notion of attention networks to emphasize the self-organizing character of organizational problem solving.
+We introduce the notion of attention networks to emphasize the self-organizing character of organizational problem solving.
 Our emphasis, specifically, is not on the static characterization of this network, but on the interdependent mechanisms of its transformation and emergence (Gibson 2012, Padgett and Powell 2012).
-The operational concept of attention network that results from our set of hypotheses provides an illustration of how contemporary organizations are to some extent defined, and transformed, by the very activities that their members perform, resonating with the idea "auto-catalysis" (Padgett 2018, Padgett et al. 2003, Padgett and Powell 2012).
-Every visible act of attention allocation involves the creation of new connections between participants and problems, and hence implies change in the organizational structure via change in the activities and issues that organizational participants choose to focus on.
-Hence "structure" and "change" are constructs that can only be understood in reference to one another: they represent a duality that entails the concept of organizing itself.
-If traditional firms and societies have been described as "centralized, bureaucratic, and inflexible" (Thompson 1967, p.
+The operational concept of attention networks that results from our set of hypotheses provides an illustration of how contemporary organizations are to some extent defined and transformed by the very activities that their members perform, resonating with the idea of "autocatalysis" (Padgett et al. 2003, Padgett and Powell 2012, Padgett 2018).
+Every visible act of attention allocation involves the creation of new connections between participants and problems and, hence, implies change in the organizational structure via change in the activities and issues on which organizational participants choose to focus.
+Hence, "structure" and "change" are constructs that can only be understood in reference to one another: they represent a duality that entails the concept of organizing itself.
+If traditional firms and societies are described as "centralized, bureaucratic, and inflexible" (Thompson 1967, p.
 108), self-organizing contexts allow individuals to broaden their "range of aspirations" (p.
 114) by giving the freedom to allocate time and effort to issues that are prioritized by the individuals themselves.
 Our set of connected hypotheses shows that the mechanisms linking people to problems and tasks follow a structural logic that, accumulating over time, contributes to shape organizational problem solving.

-Interestingly, as shown in the models that we have specified and estimated, the microstructural mechanisms associated with each individual hypothesis concatenate to generate the dynamic attention network that we actually observe.
-Not only, as predicted and tested by structuralist sociologists (e.g., Blau 1960, Freeman 1978), social interactions between individuals follow network patterning - being subjected to structural properties and regularities - but, as we discover, also the very relations connecting organizational participants and the tasks they perform are exposed to structural mechanisms that can be interpreted and measured from a network perspective.
-We have shown that this result is unaffected by observable individual characteristics of the participants (e.g., their experience and institutional affiliation), intrinsic features of the problems (e.g., their level of difficulty), and by the effect of formal (exogenous) organizational structures that regulate the matching between individual skills and problem characteristics (i.e., the project modules).
+Interestingly, as shown in the models that we specify and estimate, the microstructural mechanisms associated with each individual hypothesis concatenate to generate the dynamic attention network that we actually observe.
+Not only, as predicted and tested by structuralist sociologists (e.g., Blau 1960, Freeman 1978), do social interactions between individuals follow network patterning-being subjected to structural properties and regularities-but as we discover, also the very relations connecting organizational participants and the tasks they perform are exposed to structural mechanisms that can be interpreted and measured from a network perspective.
+We show that this result is unaffected by observable individual characteristics of the participants (e.g., their experience and institutional affiliation), intrinsic features of the problems (e.g., their level of difficulty), and the effect of formal (exogenous) organizational structures that regulate the matching between individual skills and problem characteristics (i.e., the project modules).

-Implications for practice
+Implications for Practice